Souvlaki (album): Release

 Souvlaki was released on 1 June 1993 through Creation Records.
 It peaked at number 51 on the UK Albums Chart dated 12 June 1993, 19 places lower than Slowdive's debut studio album Just for a Day (1991), and spent one week on the chart.
 It was released in the US through SBK Records on 8 February 1994.
-The US release included four bonus tracks: a previously unreleased cover of "Some Velvet Morning" (written by Lee Hazlewood and originally recorded by Hazlewood and Nancy Sinatra in 1967), and three tracks from Slowdive's 1993 5 extended play (EP).
+The US release included four bonus tracks: a previously unreleased cover of "Some Velvet Morning" by Lee Hazlewood and Nancy Sinatra and three tracks from Slowdive's 1993 EP 5.

 A two-disc remastered reissue of Souvlaki was released in 2005 by Castle Music, a subsidiary label of Sanctuary Records.
-The second disc featured the "Some Velvet Morning" cover, two tracks from Slowdive's 1993 Outside Your Room EP, all tracks from their 5 EP, and Bandulu and Reload remixes of 5 track "In Mind".
+The second disc featured the "Some Velvet Morning" cover, two tracks from Slowdive's 1993 Outside Your Room EP, all tracks from 5, and Bandulu and Reload remixes of the 5 track "In Mind".
 Another two-disc remaster was released by Cherry Red Records on 16 August 2010, featuring the same bonus tracks on the second disc.

 Critical reception

-Souvlaki was released in the UK to middling reviews from critics.
+Souvlaki was released to mixed reviews from critics.
 Dave Simpson of Melody Maker wrote: Sing' aside, I would rather drown choking in a bath full of porridge than ever listen to it again."
 John Mulvey of NME reacted with muted praise, calling Souvlaki "another exemplary product from spangly guitar heaven" yet ultimately deeming it a "pretty, but unfulfilled" album.
 In 2015, Slowdive and Alan McGee stated that they felt that Souvlaki was released at a time when dream pop and shoegaze had become unfashionable and the music press were more interested in Britpop bands such as Oasis.

-In later years, Souvlaki has been met with more widespread acclaim.
+More recently Souvlaki has been met with more widespread acclaim.
 In a retrospective review for AllMusic, Jack Rabid praised the album as "quiet, moving, and aggressive simultaneously, mixing trance-like beauty with the deepest delayed guitar sounds around, a sound at once relaxing, soothing, and exciting, and most of all harshly beautiful."
 Nitsuh Abebe of Pitchfork described it as "a bit of an Essential Slowdive in itself", with songs that are simultaneously "pillowy-soft and passionately deep".
 Pastes Zach Schonfeld called Souvlaki "the definitive shoegaze statement".